 BORDER LITIGATION PROJECT

-Since 2013 we have supported ACLU Border Litigator Mitra Ebadolahi and her work to develop and litigate key cases in response to human and civil rights violations along the U.S.-Mexico border.
+Since 2013, we have supported the ACLU and its efforts to develop and litigate key cases in response to human and civil rights violations along the U.S.-Mexico border.
 This work has led to greater accountability and transparency within U.S. Customs and Border Protection and the U.S. Border Patrol; and served as a resource for national media outlets and advocates.